gitlabhq/gitlabhq/doc/administration/operations/filesystem_benchmarking.md

 with Network Filesystems (NFS).
 However, even some local disks can have slow IO.
 The information on this page can be used for either scenario.

-## Write Performance
+## Executing benchmarks

-The following one-line command is a quick benchmark for filesystem write performance.
-This will write 1,000 small files to the directory in which it is executed.
+The following one-line commands provide a quick benchmark for filesystem write and read performance.
+This will write 1,000 small files to the directory in which it is executed, and then read the same 1,000 files.

 1. Change into the root of the appropriate
    [repository storage path](../repository_storage_paths.md).